 1. Safety assessment (removal of threats) and diagnosis of cardiac arrest: see Basic Life Support, above.

-2. Perform CPR: Figure 2.
+2. Perform CPR: Figure.
+Basic Life Support algorithm.
+Adapted….
 Minimize the time necessary for other activities (intubation performed as quickly as possible, preferably <10 seconds; defibrillation <5 seconds; continue CPR while charging the defibrillator below).
 If possible, the rescuers performing chest compressions should change every 2 minutes.

 3. Assess the mechanism of cardiac arrest and defibrillate when indicated.
 If a defibrillator is immediately available and ready for discharge, and the cardiac arrest occurred in the presence of rescuers or in a hospital, defibrillation may be attempted before starting CPR.
 Connect a manual defibrillator and monitor the patient for arrhythmia eligible for defibrillation (VF or pulseless VT).
 After turning on the defibrillator, make sure that the lead selector is appropriately set to either paddles or standard electrodes (leads I, II, III).
 Then attach the 3 electrodes to the chest and connect them to the defibrillator (North American electrode placement: white on the right, red on the left lower chest, and black on the left upper chest; European electrode placement: red on the right shoulder, yellow on the left shoulder, green on the left midaxillary line at the costal margin).
 In the event of asystole on the monitor, check the connections of the defibrillator (monitor), settings of the signal amplification (gain), and readings from another lead.
 If in doubt whether the patient is in asystole or low-voltage VF, do not defibrillate and continue CPR.
 During CPR reassess the heart rhythm every 2 minutes.

 Defibrillation using a manual defibrillator: